-This sum is payable over the three years of the PhD project, beginning in October 2024, or by a single payment in 2024.
+This sum is payable over the three years of the PhD project, beginning in October 2026, or by a single payment in 2026.
 Payment terms can be negotiated with the company: initial lump sum, 3 annual instalments, 6 six-monthly instalments or 12 quarterly instalments.
 The balance may be adjusted in the final year to ensure that the partner contributes one-third of the studentship cost.
+To reduce industry exposure to risk, any inflationary rises will be capped at 10% of the estimated cost above.